‘Floral Features and beyond’ with jacqui mair

 Itinerary

-Day 3: Making printed collage papers and experimentation through simple printmaking techniques using gelli plates, mono printing, simple relief and planographic mark-making on a variety of surfaces.
+Making printed collage papers and experimentation through simple printmaking techniques using gelli plates, mono printing, simple relief and planographic mark making on a variety of surfaces.
 These methods often create unpredictable results, encouraging experimentation and unexpected new directions.

-Day 5: Finishing projects in the Studio with final Show and Tell of participants work
+Day 4: Photography, Show and Tell of participants work.

 WHAT’S INCLUDED?